Aryn-G/loops/README.md

 ```
 npm run createAccount
 ```
 Go through the prompts and set the user's role to Admin.
-When the users logs in to the account, they will have the role.
+When the user logs in to the account, they will have the role.

-#### Granting access to an account that has already registered into the application.
+#### Granting access to an account that has already registered in the application.

 Go into the terminal and run:
 ```